PyDrocsid/cogs/reactionpin.md

 ## `reactionpin`

-This is the main command, for the command group, to show all the subcommands, if you have the permission for it.
+This is the main command for the command group, to show all the subcommands if you have permission for it.

 Required Permissions: